 Appropriate due diligence is undertaken to ensure that the organisation is discharging its obligations to prevent tax evasion; and

 Evidence is retained to demonstrate the commerciality of the agreement in case required.

 Mills & Reeve specialises in advising sports and other rights holders on commercial matters including image rights.
 If you're interested in learning more about image rights, please also see our blog post about our panel discussion on this topic at our recent sports law seminar.
-If you require any advice in relation to anything mentioned in this article, please contact Julia Rangecroft or Ellie Milner.
+If you require any advice in relation to anything mentioned in this article, please contact Ellie Milner.

 All our articles and blogs are correct on the date they’re published but please don’t rely on them as legal advice.
 If you’d like to speak to us about your own legal requirements, please contact one of our expert lawyers.